arkency/posts/posts/2012-12-05-google-analytics-for-developers.md

 We set two goals - for event with label http://chillout.io/ and for newsletter sign up event.

 How to use goals?
-You can find them in "Standard Reporting" in "Convertions -> Goals" section.
+You can find them in "Standard Reporting" in "Conversions -> Goals" section.
 It's useful, that you can see which page have biggest conversion to goals.

 ## Start measuring now